yuminghuang1995/ForceBasedDeposition/README.md

 **Usage**

-This source code is mainly used for the UR5e robot.
-The **interpreter** folder contains controller codes specifically for UR5e. **global.script** and **interpreterMode.script** need to be manually stored on the UR5e controller side.
+Step1: The **interpreter** folder contains controller codes specifically for UR5e.
+Please place this folder and **main.py** file in the same directory.

+Step2: This source code is mainly used for the UR5e robot.
 For other models of robots, you need to modify the **send_cmd_interpreter_mode_file** function in the **main.py** and the interpreter suite in the **interpreter** folder.

+Step3: **global.script** and **interpreterMode.script** need to be manually stored on the UR5e controller side.

-For the language, it is recommended to install **Python 3.9** or later.
+Step4: For the language, it is recommended to install **Python 3.9** or later.
 After all the above settings are completed, open a terminal and type python **main.py**, then enjoy.
 The source code will be released soon.

 **Conclusion**